labex-labs/open-source-labs/flask/flask-tutorial/lab-blueprints-and-views/finish.md

 # Summary

-In this tutorial, we learned how to use blueprints and views in Flask to organize our code and handle requests.
-Blueprints allow us to group related views and other code together, making our application more modular and maintainable.
-We also implemented user authentication and created a decorator to require authentication for certain views.
+In this lab, we have learned how to use Flask blueprints to structure our application.
+We have created a blueprint for user authentication and implemented registration, login, and logout views.
+We also implemented a decorator to protect views that require a user to be logged in.
+With this knowledge, you can now structure your Flask applications in a modular and scalable manner.